- Testing and screening of SARS-CoV-2 require time, money, a good healthcare system, trained staff. It is still not sufficient in many countries.

 How we built it

-Web App: Frontend is built using bootstrap, Jquery and integrated with the backend via SSL secure http protocol to the flask server.
+Web App: Frontend is built using bootstrap, Jquery, and integrated with the backend via SSL secure https protocol to the flask server.
 WebRCT combined with native JS API are used to cover a broad range of devices for recording media.
-Web app is deployed on scalable Azure webapp with minor hacks including kubernetes runtime initialization to include custom libraries for AI.
+The web app is deployed on scalable Azure web app with minor hacks including Kubernetes runtime initialization to include custom libraries for AI.

 Data Collection: As of June 2020 we have collected 600 cough samples through crowdsourcing.
 Now we are in the process of collecting confidential verified data in a clinical setting.